kuefmz/skg_metadata_comparative_analysis/README.md

-# 🧠 SKG Metadata Analysis
+# 🧠 SKG Metadata Comparative Analysis

 This repository supports the study presented in: